cea-hpc/modules/doc/source/modulefile.rst

  *value* has been added to *variable*.
 This information is stored in environment *variable_modshare*.
 When attempting to remove *value* from *variable*, relative reference counter is checked and *value* is removed only if counter is equal to 1 or not defined.
-Elsewhere *value* is kept in *variable* and reference counter is decreased by 1.
+Otherwise *value* is kept in *variable* and reference counter is decreased by 1.

  If *value* corresponds to the concatenation of multiple elements separated by